Advitya17/AutoBrickify/README.md

 ### Step 2
-Specify your configurations in config/data-params.json (Sub-instructions TODO)
+Specify your configurations in config/data-params.json.

+Detailed instructions are available in the config/README.md file in this repository.

 ### Step 3